arielmiglio/booking-island-api/README.md

 - **Controller**: where all the REST endpoints are defined.
 It's based in Spring MVC
 - **Service**: middle tier to let the controllers interact with the model and the repository
 - **Repository**: the repository abstraction which implementation based on Spring Data
 - **Model**: the domain.
-All the business rules and game logic is there.
+All the business rules and booking logic is there.

 The error handling is implemented by throwing `RuntimeExeptions` handled by `MainExceptionHandler` which is a `@ControllerAdvice` that catched all uncaught exceptions before building the HTTP response.
 That way it's possible to